github-gsjb/TikTok-API/README.md

 # TikTok-API
-The API gives the ability to scrape the following data from tiktok:
+The API is for scraping only and gives the ability to access the following data from tiktok:

 Post information (Including the watermark and no watermark video url)